hexaheximal/goserver/README.md

 Major changes are going to be made:
 - [x] Splitting the code in `protocol.go` (and some of the code in `main.go`) into separate files
 - [x] Rewriting the protocol & serialization system
-- [ ] Implementing admin commands
+- [ ] Implementing chat commands
+- [ ] Implementing multiple levels & switching between them
 - [ ] Implementing a plugin system
-- [ ] Implementing multiple levels & switching between them

 # Feature Comparison